-Phase II of the Cohesive Strategy provided a unique opportunity to the three regions of the country- Northeast, Southeast, and West (see Figure 2)-to chart their own course in landscape and wildland fire management to reduce the risks posed by wildland fire to multiple values.
+Phase II of the Cohesive Strategy provided a unique opportunity to the three regions of the country-Northeast, Southeast, and West (see Error!
+Reference source not found.)-to chart their own course in reducing the risks posed by wildfire to multiple values.
 The RSCs came together, with the support of Working Groups, and broadened engagement of regional stakeholders, managers and analysts, non-governmental organizations and universities, to identify the challenges, values, and opportunities for improved land and fire management in their regions.
-This regional approach to Phase II of the Cohesive Strategy will result in a national strategy that is supported by local, regional, and national information, engagement and action.
-Regional assessments include obstacles, real and perceived, that stakeholders experience and identify strategies to address them.
+This regional approach to Phase II of the Cohesive Strategy will result in a National Strategy that is supported by local, regional, and natioal information, engagement and action.
+Regional assessments include obstacles, real and perceived, that stakeholders experience and identification of strategies to address them.